uberhalit/SekiroFpsUnlockAndMore/README.md

 6. Press the yellow star icon in the menu bar to create a new Profile (1)
 7. [![Vertical sync Off and Preferred refresh rate Highest available](https://camo.githubusercontent.com/531be3614b0742e9065f8c2a19df7e31afcdc7ed/68747470733a2f2f692e696d6775722e636f6d2f6f75664a7239632e706e67)](#)
 8. Name it `Sekiro` and select it in dropdown
 9. Press the blue window icon with the plus symbol to add an application to this profile (2)
 10. Change file type to `Application Absolute Path`, navigate to your `sekiro.exe` and select it
 11. [![Application Absolute Path](https://camo.githubusercontent.com/0bb8ace024658dfcb31c5f3347df1505854819ec/68747470733a2f2f692e696d6775722e636f6d2f545669495357562e706e67)](#)
 12. Make sure that the file path to the game is correct (3)
 13. Under `2 - Sync and Refresh` set `Prefered Refreshrate` to `Highest available` and `Vertical Sync` to `Force off` (4)
 14. Hit `Apply changes` and you are good to go (5)
+15. The success rate of these steps depend on your GPU and monitor combination, most will work fine however some (mostly older ones) wont, if your monitor is still locked at 60Hz in fullscreen after this then your only option remaining is to play in windowed mode.

 ### Follow these steps on AMD:
 1. Right click on Desktop -> `Display settings`